heedy/heedy/README.md

 # Heedy
 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/heedy/heedy/Test?label=tests&style=flat-square)

-**Note:** *Heedy replaces ConnectorDB, and is currently a pre-alpha.
-For ConnectorDB 0.3, please go to the releases page.*
+**Note:** *Heedy is currently in alpha.
+You can try it out by downloading it from the releases page, but there is no guarantee that future versions will be backwards-compatible until full release.*

 A repository for your quantified-self data, and an extensible analysis engine.